deepang-ai/LGA/README.md

 # Hierarchical Network with Local-Global Awareness for Ethereum Account De-anonymization

-Official implementation of Hierarchical Network with Local-Global Awareness for Ethereum Account De-anonymization. zzz
+Official implementation of Hierarchical Network with Local-Global Awareness for Ethereum Account De-anonymization.

 ## Network Architecture